Home/Journal

 These obligations continue throughout the tenancy period.

-Annual Gas Safety Check
+Annual Gas Safety Inspection

 Property Repairs and Maintenance